 Reverence

-"Holy is the hollow worn smooth by passage"
+"Holy is the hollow worn by passing feet"

 Harmonia